willyg302/Sagittarius/README.md

 [Sagittarius Wiki](http://willyg302.github.io/Sagittarius/)

+## Feature Request

+Got a feature you'd like to see in Sagittarius?
+You can submit a feature request by adding a [new issue](https://github.com/willyg302/Sagittarius/issues?state=open) to the repo.
+Just be sure to tag it with the label "enhancement".

+Of course, if you really _do_ find an issue, feel free to submit it!

 ## Disclaimer

 __You can download and modify this repository ("repo") in any way you see fit, as long as:__